LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 $ ./sdkmanager platform-tools emulator
 ```

-### 4.2 Select the correct System Image to use
+### 4.2 Select the correct system-image to use
-Next you need to select a system image to load in the Android emulator.
+Next we need to select a system image to load in the Android emulator.
-To get a list of latest downloadable system images (API version 30), run the command:
+To get a list of latest downloadable system images (this [page](https://source.android.com/setup/start/build-numbers#platform-code-names-versions-api-levels-and-ndk-releases) has a list of all API numbers, at the time of this writting API version 30 is the latest), run the command:
 ```
 $ ./sdkmanager --list | grep "system-images;android-30"